Astrophysics (Index)About

 (collapse such that the increasing density remains uniform)

 Homologous collapse refers to a collapse of material such that the density throughout the material is uniform at each point in time.
 (The word homologous means the same).
 A perfect, non-rotating sphere of material of uniform density obeying Newton's laws would undergo such collapse from its own gravity if pressure were not a factor, i.e., there was no resistance to its collapse.
-Given this ideal, eventually all the material reaching a point in space at the same time.
+Given this ideal, all the material reaches the sphere's central point at the same time.
 The concept is useful to serve as a simplified model (i.e., first approximation) of collapses, such as the collapse of a cloud of gas and/or dust.
 It has the advantage of exact solutions.

-In a cloud of low-density gas (such as much of the interstellar medium) and sufficiently optically thin that it radiates away energy pretty much as soon it is unleashed by the collapse, a homologous collapse approximates much of the first portion of the collapse, and can serve as a workable model for the collapse of fairly uniform bodies, e.g., during the formation of stars, and possibly in some core collapse supernovae.
+In a cloud of low-density gas (such as much of the interstellar medium) and sufficiently optically thin that it radiates away energy pretty much as soon it is unleashed by the collapse, a homologous collapse approximates much of the first portion of the collapse, and can serve as a workable model for the collapse of fairly uniform bodies, e.g., during star formation, and possibly in some core collapse supernovae.

 (physics)